 Text choices include:

-Grade 7 in GCSE English Literature and GCSE English Language.
+Grade 7 in GCSE English Literature and GCSE English Language or equivalent.
 An enthusiasm for reading and a curiosity about the world are essential.

 The new, linear OCR Film Studies A level course involves the detailed analysis of the forms and conventions of film.
 It combines practical production in conjunction with written, theoretical examinations.
 Any required technical skills will be taught in Year 12, including the use of digital DSLRs, camcorders and Final Cut Pro X.